Liam876/t-SNE_Project/README.md

 ## Experiments and Results

 Experiments were conducted using synthetic datasets like circles, blobs, and clusters.
-The performance of various methods was compared, highlighting the effectiveness of the proposed improvements.
+The performance of various models was compared, highlighting the hardness of learning the landscape.

 ![Model Accuracy Comparison](results/Model_Accuracy_Comparison.png)